-Before discussing the symmetries of the spin-wave problem, let us first spend a few words on those of the classical state and discuss what one may expect from them regarding the low-energy excitations.
-The symmetry breaking pattern of the Heisenberg model is $SO(3) \rightarrow SO(2)$ in the FM and AFM phases and $SO(3) \rightarrow O(1)$ in the SG phase.
+Before discussing the symmetries of the spin-wave problem, let us first spend a few words on those of the classical states and discuss what one may expect from them regarding the low-energy excitations.
+In generic spatial dimensions, the symmetry breaking pattern of the Heisenberg model is $SO(3) \rightarrow SO(2)$ in the FM and AFM phases and $SO(3) \rightarrow O(1)$ in the SG phase.
 The Goldstone mechanism generates a number of gapless excitations that is related to the number of broken generators of the group.
 As is known, the AFM has two Goldstone modes with linear dispersion relation, while the FM has only one Goldstone mode with quadratic dispersion relation, in line with the correct Goldstone mode counting in non-relativistic theories \cite{NIELSEN1976,Watanabe_2011,Watanabe_2012}.
-From this argument, one would expect three linearly dispersing Goldstone bosons in the SG phase, coinciding with the hydrodynamic modes discussed by Halperin and Saslow~\cite{Halperin1977}; however, a disordered state violates one assumption of the Goldstone theorem, by \emph{completely} breaking translational invariance (TI), thereby impairing the very definition of a wavenumber.
+From this argument, one would expect three linearly dispersing Goldstone bosons in the SG phase, coinciding with the hydrodynamic modes discussed by Halperin and Saslow~\cite{Halperin1977}; however, it has to be noticed that a disordered state violates one assumption of the Goldstone theorem, by \emph{completely} breaking translational invariance (TI), thereby impairing the very definition of a wavenumber.

-Besides spin rotational symmetry, the classical state also breaks time reversal symmetry (TRS) in all three phases, since TRS acts on a spin by changing its sign \cite{landlif1980}.
+Besides spin rotational symmetry, the classical state also breaks time reversal symmetry (TRS) in all three cases, since TRS acts on a spin by changing its sign \cite{landlif1980}.
 We notice that the \emph{clean} antiferromagnet ($p=1$) is peculiar for this symmetry, since TRS is microscopically broken for the Néel state, but can be recovered in combination with lattice translations.